potocpav/python-concur-docs/Introduction.md

  * A slider_float returns a `float`
  * _etc._

-The `c.orr` function just passes these events together unchanged.
+The `c.orr` function just passes these events through unchanged.

 ## First Application